peter-scholtens/sudoku/README.md

-# sudoku
+# Sudoku
 A simple Sudoku generator written in Rust

-# run the executable
+# Run the executable
 cargo run

-# run the test cases
+# Run the test cases
 cargo test

-# run the benchmark
+# Run the benchmark
 cargo bench

 # Update the dependencies, even if the Cargo.lock is already defined.